 “Deep brown hair,” Lightsong said.
 “Red lips, three shades shy of pure, but with a deep beauty of their own.
 Dark skin.”

 A priest scuttled forward with the red tome, and Llarimar started writing furiously.
-He didn’t prompt for more information, however--he simply took the words as they came.
+He didn’t prompt for more information--he simply took down Lightsong’s words as they came.
 He obviously didn’t want to taint the augury.

-Lightsong fell silent, turning away form the men and their scribbling pens.
-What’s it matter, he thought.
+Lightsong fell silent, turning away from the men and their scribbling pens.
+What’s it matter? he thought.
 That life is gone.
 Instead, I get to be a God.
 Even if I don’t believe in the religion itself, the perks are nice.

-He trailed away from the room, free to pursue his own activities for the time.
+He walked away from the room, leaving Llarimar behind, yet being trailed by a fleet of servants and lesser priests to see to his needs.
+Offerings done, dreams recorded, and petitions canceled, Lightsong was free to pursue his own activities.

 However, he didn’t return to his main chambers.
-Instead, he made his way out onto his patio deck, followed by his usual train of servants and priests.
+Instead, he made his way out onto his patio deck and waved for a pavilion to be set up for him.

 If a new queen was going to arrive today, he wanted to get a good look at her.

-That said, I hope you enjoy the chapters.
-If you have feedback, please feel free to give it on my forums.
-Thanks for reading!

-My website: www.brandonsanderson.com

-My forums: http://www.timewastersguide.com/boards/yabb/YaBB.cgi?board=brandon

 Warbreaker

-Chapter Five
+Chapter Four

-Sitting quietly, looking out the carriage of her window, Siri realized something intimidating: her people had no idea what it meant to be ostentatious.
+Sitting quietly, looking out the window of her carriage, Siri realized something intimidating: her people had no idea what it meant to be ostentatious.
 Flowers weren’t ostentatious.
 Ten soldiers protecting a carriage was not ostentatious.
 Crying in public wasn’t ostentatious.

-The field of fifty thousand soldiers, dressed brilliant blue and gold, standing in perfect rows, spears raised high with blue tassels flapping in the wind. . .that was ostentatious.
-The twin line of cavalrymen atop enormous, thick-hooved horses--both men and beast draped with golden cloth that shimmered in the sun--that was ostentatious.
-The massive city, spread out before her, so large it made her mind feel numb to consider it, domes and spires and painted walls all competing to draw her attention, that was ostentatious.
+The field of forty thousand soldiers, dressed in brilliant blue and gold, standing in perfect rows, spears raised high with blue tassels flapping in the wind. . .that was ostentatious.
+The twin line of cavalrymen atop enormous, thick-hooved horses--both men and beasts draped with golden cloth that shimmered in the sun.
+That was ostentatious.
+The massive city, spread out before her, so large it made her mind feel numb to consider it, domes and spires and painted walls all competing to draw her attention.
+That was ostentatious.

 She’d thought that she was prepared.
 The carriage had passed through cities as they’d made their way into Hallandren proper.
 She’d seen the houses, their outer walls painted with bright colors and patterns.
-She’d stayed in inns, slept in plush beds that were so soft it had been difficult to sleep.
+She’d stayed at inns, with plush beds that were so soft it had been difficult to sleep.
 She’d eaten foods mixed with spices that made her sneeze.

-Yet, she hadn’t been prepared for her reception in T’telir.
+Yet, she hadn’t been prepared for her reception in T’Telir.
 Not at all.

-“My, my,” Mab said, looking out the other window.
-“Guess that they’re ready for us, eh?”

-Siri nodded, speechless.
-Her soldiers pulled in tight around the carriage, as if unconsciously wishing they could climb inside and hide from the overwhelming sight of the Hallandren capitol.
-It was built up against the shores of the Bright Sea, a landlocked body of water that shone true to its name beyond T’Telir.
+Her soldiers pulled in tight around the carriage, as if unconsciously wishing they could climb inside and hide from the overwhelming sight of the Hallandren capital.
+It was built up against the shores of the Bright Sea, a landlocked body of water.
+She could see it in the distance beyond T’Telir, reflecting the sunlight and looking true to its name.

-She knew that the Hallandran liked color.
+She knew that the Hallandren people liked color.
 She had known that their cities were bigger than those up in Idris.
-Yet, that knowledge apparently hadn’t been enough to prepare her.
+Yet, that knowledge hadn’t been enough.

 Blessed Lord of Colors. . . . she thought.